I open my eyes to a soft light peeking through the curtains

 Hours pass quickly at the colony.
 I know it’s time for a break because my stomach growls.
 I’m hungry for lunch and it’s already past noon.
 I fix a sandwich, slice an apple, and sit at the small table in the kitchen.
-I’m a little stiff from my morning writing, so I decide to take a short walk after lunch.
+I’m a little stiff from my morning writing, so I decide to take a short hike on the Limestone Glade Trail after lunch.
 It’s a warm day with a breeze and the fields are lush and green from last night’s rain.
-I take my cell phone so I can take photos as I walk.
+At the top of the hill, there is a large oak tree – The Oak of Seeking – with a blue Believe bench underneath.
+I take out my phone so I can capture a few photos.
 Everywhere I turn, there is a photo-worthy scene.
-I take the sidewalk to the pool and test the water.
-Maybe tomorrow, I’ll take a dip.
 As I head back toward the house, I stop to pat a couple of horses in the adjoining pasture.
 I pass through the small gate to the secret garden, walk under the arbor, and out the back gate.
 I follow the stepping stones through the deeply shaded side garden to the front porch and sit in one of the green rockers for a few minutes.
 Across Giles Hill Road, cows roam the rolling hills.
 I can hear them lowing across the landscape.
 As I rock, my mind opens to the scene I was writing before lunch.
 It’s time to return to the page.

 Later in the afternoon, I hear the arrival of new writers and conversation as they are given a tour.
 I look forward to meeting them.
 Around 5:00 p.m., I go into the kitchen and pour myself a glass of wine.
 Other writers are moving about, some taking a writing break, the new arrivals still exploring.
 We decide to have dinner together.
 At dinner, we settle into easy conversation.
 We are all writers, and our shared love of words creates an immediate connection.
 Don’t get me wrong, we are all very different – from different states, different backgrounds, and we write about vastly different things – but we are all here at the writers’ colony together, sharing a meal, sharing our projects, and tonight, we are a community.